nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf53/features_nrf53.rst

 The nRF53 Series System-on-Chips (SoC) integrate a high-performance Arm® Cortex®-M33 dual-core processor with a 2.4 GHz RF transceiver, in addition to advanced security features.
 All nRF53 Series SoC support Bluetooth® 5.1 and Bluetooth Mesh, in addition to multiprotocol capabilities.

-To get started with the nRF5340 DK, download and run the `Quick Start`_ application from `nRF Connect for Desktop`_.
+To get started with the nRF5340 DK, download and run the `Quick Start app`_ in `nRF Connect for Desktop`_.

 For additional information, refer to the following resources: